MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-private-endpoint.md

     ```

 1. Open a new terminal in Visual Studio Code.
-1. Run the following `AZD` command to bring the GitHub repository to your local computer.
+1. Run the following `AZD` command to bring the GitHub repository to your local computer:

     ```bash
     azd init -t azure-search-openai-demo
     ```

-1. Open the **Command Palette**, and search for and select **Dev Containers: Open Folder in Container** to open the project in a dev container.
+1. Open the **Command** palette, and search for and select **Dev Containers: Open Folder in Container** to open the project in a dev container.
 Wait until the dev container opens before you continue.
-1. Sign in to Azure with the Azure Developer CLI.
+1. Sign in to Azure with the Azure Developer CLI:

     ```bash
     azd auth login